jpmcWorkers/jpmcWorkers.github.io/docs/qa.md

 * **Half-Truth:** But the company treats you well!

+> **Cole’s Notes:** Have they asked the employees how they feel about that?
+> That’s a very one-sided statement without a lot of info to back it up.
+> Claims asserted without evidence can be dismissed without evidence.

 The same group of employees behind the now-famous petition (Thanks for the shout-out, Jamie Dimon!) collected data from a survey that went around in January.
 It shows that 95% of us are unhappy with how the company treats us: Keeping us in the dark about